 I am a design historian interested in design’s relationship to histories of labor, technology, and capital.
 I studied graphic design in the late 1990s and graduated in 2000; a few years later, I dropped out of the profession to concentrate on activist publishing projects.
 For most of the next two decades, I juggled precarious employment and two graduate degrees.
 Then in 2022, I completed my dissertation on graphic design theory and the history of automation.
-My writing has appeared in Amalgam, Jacobin, Post 45, and the recent collection After the Bauhaus, Before the Internet: A History of Graphic Design Pedagogy.
+My writing has appeared in Amalgam, Jacobin, Post 45 Journal, and the recent collection After the Bauhaus, Before the Internet: A History of Graphic Design Pedagogy.

 This site was designed and built by Jacob Lindgren.